 Many organisations fail to consider the potential impact on their customers when cutting costs, and whether a lower grade of service will encourage customers to leave.
 Before making any dramatic cuts, it is important to think through the customer experience and what it will do to the customer experience if you strip your costs.

 Larger businesses will have an investment programme to improve their business.
 This might include improving service, launching new propositions or implementing new IT systems.
-With the strain on the investment spend, budgets may come under pressure and project costs may be cut.
+With the strain on budgets,project costs may be cut.
 This naturally means that the scope of what's being delivered by the project is reduced.

-When going through these de-scoping exercises, you will need to ensure that the elements you are reducing do not adversely affect the customer experience that you promised to deliver.
-If you don't pay attention to this you run the risk of launching a new proposition with statements about exceptional customer service, only to find that you cannot deliver because you have reduced a critical part of the project delivery which will have enabled this.
+When going through these de-scoping exercises, you will need to ensure that the elements you are reducing do not adversely affect the customer experience.
+If you don't pay attention to this you run the risk of confidently promising exceptional customer service, only to find that you cannot deliver.

-When budgets come under strain, one of the first areas to be cut is the investment in staff training and development.
+When budgets come under strain, one of the first areas to be cut is staff training and development.
 It is critical to remember that the skills, capabilities and talents of the people are what will enable customer service delivery to succeed.
-One of our contact centre clients is investing in a new leadership development programme as they recognise that to succeed and thrive during the credit crunch, strong leadership skills within the senior team will be even more critical.
-This is because tough decisions will need to be made and staff will need to be fully engaged in the change.
+Strong leadership skills within the senior team are also critical when tough decisions need to be made and staff kept motivated and fully engaged.

 Make your customers your advocates